 Feel free to do as many interviews as you need to determine which lawyer you’ll want to retain.
-You’ll want to engage a lawyer who is not only a subject matter expert, but who you’ll actually enjoy talking to.
+You may want to engage a lawyer who is not only a subject matter expert, but who you’ll actually enjoy talking to.
 Someone you will feel comfortable sharing your company’s dirty laundry and difficult situations that will inevitably come up with.
 One of the biggest mistakes I see entrepreneurs make is retaining a lawyer that has an impressive command of the law, but that the entrepreneur is too intimidated or just plain scared to talk to.
 Or they feel scorned or talked down to when they have conversations with their lawyer.
 If your lawyer doesn’t make you feel comfortable and invite your confidences, the lawyer is probably not a good match.
-Their subject matter expertise will not do you any good if you avoid talking to them until a legal matter has gotten seriously out of hand.
+Their subject matter expertise might not do you any good if you avoid talking to them until a legal matter has gotten seriously out of hand.
 There are a lot of unpleasant experiences that come with starting a business.
 Talking to your lawyer shouldn’t be one of them.

 Before you retain a lawyer, you should also feel comfortable with the prices.
 They should be clearly laid out.
 Not only the standard price of how much the person you’re interviewing charges, but ask who you’ll be working with at the law firm, how the work will be divided (“you’ll be working mostly with Bob”) and what their rates are.
 You can also let the lawyer know what projects you’re thinking of having them complete to start out, have them estimate how many hours they think it will take (which you can then take and multiply by their hourly fee to figure out the true cost).
 You can also ask them, when you’re looking at your bill at the end of the month, will it be itemized?
 What else will appear on the bill besides legal work (printing, 3% administrative fee, FedEx and normal postage stamps etc.)?